BNasmith/PTForsyth/PTFWorkofChrist.md

-to God, because it is not only the means but also the anticipation of our holiness, because it carries all our future holiness latent in it and to God's eye patent ; because in His saving act He is the creative power of which our new life is the product.
+to God, because it is not only the means but also the anticipation of our holiness, because it carries all our future holiness latent in it and to God's eye patent; because in His saving act He is the creative power of which our new life is the product.
 It is not only that Christ conquered